George Zimmerman tried to sell the gun purportedly used to kill Trayvon Martin on two different auction websites Thursday.

 On both websites, Zimmerman provided some description of the gun and his motivation.

-"I am honored and humbled to announce the sale of an American firearm icon," the websites said.
-"The firearm for sale is the firearm that was used to defend my life and end the brutal attack from Trayvon Martin on 2/26/2012."
+“The firearm for sale is the firearm that was used to defend my life and end the brutal attack from Trayvon Martin on 2/26/2012,” Zimmerman apparently wrote in the posts.

 The post bragged about the gun’s popularity, describing it as a “piece of American history.”
 The posts were later inaccessible when CNN tried to view them.